The mess we attribute to Facebook predates Facebook by just about forever.

 More to the point: we already have 100% of everything we need to be content inside us, and that once we dig deep enough to find it, nothing and no one can do anything to take it away from us.

-Freedom in its simplest sense might accurately be distilled into: “the power to choose your responses…to become calm and centered or wild and all over the place, and everything in between, at will, no matter what is happening outside.”
+Freedom in one sense might be distilled into: “the effortless power to choose your responses…to become calm and centered or wild and all over the place, and/or everything in between, fully by choice, able to shift between states in a heartbeat…no matter what is happening outside.”

-In this sense, complete freedom is quite different from total agency, which might be encompass things like “the power to choose your actions, schedule your own day, pick the company you keep, go wherever you want whenever you want, and so on.”
+But either way, complete freedom may be meaningfully different from total agency, which might be encompass things like “the power to choose your actions, schedule your own day, pick the company you keep, go wherever you want whenever you want, and so on.”

-Accordingly, while losing one’s agency is certainly the opposite of desirable, it may still be possible to maintain a high degree of freedom within those constraints…like being able to maintain a Zen state while incarcerated in prison.
+Accordingly, while losing one’s agency to some kind of institutional control structure is not something I would wise on anyone, it may still be possible to maintain a high degree of internal freedom within those constraints…like being able to maintain a Zen state while incarcerated in prison.

-If that definition of freedom holds, it follows our degree of freedom directly correlates to the number and severity of our addictions and unconscious, reactive patterns…
+If that definition of freedom holds, it follows our degree of freedom directly correlates to the number and severity of our separate identities, addictions, and unconscious, reactive patterns…

 To use a concrete example: